Vision-driven River Following of UAV via Safe Reinforcement Learning using Semantic Dynamics Model: METHODOLOGIES

-where $\Delta$ represents the true marginal gain of the state $s_{j+1}$ given the trajectory $\tau_{0:j}$ up to horizon $j$, and $b(\tau_{0:i})$ is the baseline function dependent on the trajectory up to horizon $i$ that helps to reduce the variance of reward advantage estimation \cite{greensmith2004variance}.
+\revisefinal{where $\Delta (s_{j+1} \mid \tau_{0:j}) \equiv \Delta (s_{j+1} \mid S_j)$ represents the true marginal gain of the state $s_{j+1}$ given the trajectory $\tau_{0:j}$ up to horizon $j$ (Equation \ref{eqn:marginal_gain})}, and $b(\tau_{0:i})$ is the baseline function dependent on the trajectory up to horizon $i$ that helps to reduce the variance of reward advantage estimation \cite{greensmith2004variance}.
 The important part here is how to choose the baseline function.
 It should represent a reasonable anticipation of the future cumulative rewards that can guide the policy improvement by comparing with the actual partial return to form the reward advantage.
 As proved in \cite{prajapat2023submodular}, baseline can be any history-dependent function.
 We choose this baseline function to be the agent's current best guess of the remaining rewards along the current trajectory to further reduce the variance,

-The left part in Equation \ref{eqn:sub_baseline} is the mean trajectory return across a sliding window (window size is chosen as $10$ in both environments) of trajectories up to the baseline calculation ($\tau \sim \pi_{\theta}$), whereas the right part is the sum of estimated marginal gains up to step $j$ along the current trajectory. $\hat{\Delta} (s_{i+1} \mid \tau_{0:i})$ is the estimated marginal gain of the state $s_{i+1}$ given the trajectory $\tau_{0:i}$ up to horizon $i$.
-The illustrative comparison between MGAE and the popular GAE \cite{schulman2015high} is visually presented in Figure \ref{fig:mgae-gae-comp}.
+The left part in Equation \ref{eqn:sub_baseline} is the mean trajectory return across a sliding window of trajectories up to the baseline calculation ($\tau \sim \pi_{\theta}$), whereas the right part is the sum of estimated marginal gains up to step $j$ along the current trajectory. $\hat{\Delta} (s_{i+1} \mid \tau_{0:i})$ is the estimated marginal gain of the state $s_{i+1}$ given the trajectory $\tau_{0:i}$ up to horizon $i$. \revisefinal{ MGAE uses a history-aware, action-independent baseline aligned with the marginal-gain structure.
+It is one practical choice among many unbiased baselines.
+We select it for simplicity and for direct correspondence to the submodular objective.
+Exploring alternative baselines is promising in future work. } \revisefinal{ Figure \ref{fig:mgae-gae-comp} contrasts MGAE, which leverages marginal gains, with GAE \cite{schulman2015high}, which relies on a value critic. }

 MGAE is designed to handle non-Markovian rewards in SMDPs, where future rewards depend on historical trajectory rather than just the current state.
 Unlike GAE, which bootstraps future rewards using a value critic, MGAE looks backward by leveraging a recurrent reward estimator to approximate immediate rewards.
 This avoids bias from value function errors and ensures advantage estimation aligns with the cumulative nature of submodular rewards.
 By focusing on historical gains rather than future predictions, MGAE provides a more stable and accurate policy update in environments where rewards depend on past exploration. \revisenew{ On the other hand, by conditioning the baseline on the evolving reward estimator (rather than on static Monte Carlo returns), we ensure that the baseline itself benefits from further data, much like bootstrapped value functions undergo continual refinement.
 This design also facilitates online learning or continual learning during deployment, where the learned reward estimator can still update the baseline of MGAE for policy update. }